Skip to main content

 Welcome to my blog.

-In the other hand, I recently spoke with an HR professional for a large area employer.
-Her take was "we pay you to put stuff in boxes," If that causes you anxiety or if its too hot in the wharehouse (when no one else in complaining) that's a "you" problem.
-You can see the gap adn resulting tension is clear.
+On the other hand, I recently spoke with an HR professional for a large area employer.
+Her take was "we pay you to put stuff in boxes, and if that causes you anxiety or if its too hot in the wharehouse (when no one else in complaining) that's a "you" problem."
+You can see that the gap and resulting tension is clear.

 Washington State has begun enacting laws that protect all employees and I think that is definetely the right direction to be going.
 Today I recevied this email from the Seattle Office of Labor Standards outlining the work being done around one such law - The Secure Scheduling law enacted in 2017.